github/site-policy/Policies/github-privacy-statement.md

 If you **create an account**, we require some basic information at the time of account creation.
 You will create your own user name and password, and we will ask you for a valid email address.
 You also have the option to give us more information if you want to, and this may include "User Personal Information."

-If you sell a Marketplace application or raise funds through the Sponsors Program, we require some additional information through the registration process.
+If you sell a [GitHub Marketplace](https://github.com/marketplace) application or raise funds through the [GitHub Sponsors Program](https://github.com/sponsors), we require some additional information through the registration process.
 We may require identification information and banking information for you to receive funds through those services.

 #### Information from website browsers